“I think of myself as a girl from Brooklyn.”—Barbra Streisand

 2. You’ll be that much closer to Coney Island.

 From the beach to the boardwalk, Coney Island is still going strong.
 With attractions like the Cyclone, Scream Zone, New York Aquarium, and MCU Park, Coney Island offers fun for all ages.
-In addition, the retro-feeling amusement hub boasts Nathan’s Famous Hot Dogs, weekly fireworks during the summer, and a spooktacular Halloween celebration each October.
+Also, the retro-feeling amusement hub boasts Nathan’s Famous Hot Dogs, weekly fireworks during the summer, and a spooktacular Halloween celebration each October.

 3. You’ll drink more coffee.